 The other problem with loose hair, at least for your cat, is hairballs.
 Minimize this frankly revolting occurrence by brushing your cat regularly, even if it’s short-haired.
 Removing loose hairs from the coat is good for your cat (who won’t swallow that fur while self-grooming) and good for the look of your furniture, too.
 Our favorite cat comb is the Furminator.
 Most cats seem to like it—if yours likes being caressed, it will probably put up with Furminating—and we have yet to find a model that collects fur as efficiently.

 Litter Box Remedies & Floor-Saving Strategies

 Another cat-specific issue: kitty litter everywhere.
 Cats can’t help kicking litter out of the box or tracking grains around the house.
-Consider putting a small rubber mat in front of the box to trap scatter.
+Consider putting a silicone mat in front of the box to trap scatter.

 Couches get stinky, too.
 If you’re in the market for a new one, think about one finished in leather, which tends to absorb odor less, or an easily spot-cleaned microfiber.
 Slipcovers are a good option, too.
 We particularly love the furniture protectors from Orvis, which easily slip off the couch and into the laundry hamper.
 And if all else fails, there’s always Febreze, which we find really does help neutralize odors.